Arduino-IRremote/Arduino-IRremote/README.md

 **Another library is only working/compiling** if you deactivate the line `IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);`.<br/>
 This is often due to **timer resource conflicts** with the other library.
 Please see [below](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#timer-and-pin-usage).

-## Multiple IR receivers
-**This library now supports multiple IR receiver instances (IRrecv) per CPU** see the [MultipleReceivers example](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/MultipleReceivers/MultipleReceivers.ino).

-There is also another way to use multiple receivers.
-You can connect the output pins of each IR receiver to one input pin.
-Then you can use the standard receiver object (IrReceiver).
-The IR receiver modules internally use an NPN transistor as output device with just a 30k resistor to VCC.
-This is basically an "open collector" and allows multiple output pins to be connected to one Arduino input pin.<br/>
-However, keep in mind that any weak / disturbed signal from one of the receivers will also interfere with a good signal from another receiver.

-## Multiple IR sender instances
-**This library only supports one IR sender object (IRsend) per CPU.**<br/>
-However since sending is a serial task, you can use `setSendPin()` to switch the pin to send, thus emulating multiple sender.<br/>

-## Increase strength of sent output signal
-**The best way to increase the IR power for free** is to use 2 or 3 IR diodes in series.
-One diode requires 1.2 volt at 20 mA or 1.5 volt at 100 mA so you can supply up to 3 diodes with a 5 volt output.<br/>
-To power **2 diodes** with 1.2 V and 20 mA and a 5 V supply, set the resistor to: (5 V - 2.4 V) -> 2.6 V / 20 mA = **130 &ohm;**.<br/>
-For **3 diodes** it requires 1.4 V / 20 mA = **70 &ohm;**.<br/>
-The actual current might be lower since of **loss at the AVR pin**.
-E.g. 0.3 V at 20 mA.<br/>
-If you do not require more current than 20 mA, there is no need to use an external transistor (at least for AVR chips).

-On my Arduino Nanos, I always use a 100 &ohm; series resistor and one IR LED :grinning:.

-## Simulate an IR receiver module for sending
-To simulate an IR receiver (such as the TSOP1738) which provides an active-low output, you only need to enable the `USE_NO_SEND_PWM` macro.
-In the case you must simulate exotic IR receivers, which provides an active-high output, you also need to enable the `USE_ACTIVE_HIGH_OUTPUT_FOR_NO_SEND_PWM` macro.

 ## Minimal CPU clock frequency
 For receiving, the **minimal CPU clock frequency is 4 MHz**, since the 50 &micro;s timer ISR (Interrupt Service Routine) takes around 12 &micro;s on a 16 MHz ATmega.<br/>
 The TinyReceiver, which requires no polling, runs with 1 MHz.<br/>